zMarkitos/zMZoneReset/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.#   z M Z o n e R e s e t    
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.